d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-dataset.md

 ## Put All Things Together

-Lastly, we define the `load_data_ptb` function that read the PTB dataset and return the data loader.
+Last, we define the `load_data_ptb` function that read the PTB dataset and return the data loader.

 ```{.python .input  n=16}
 # Saved in the d2l package for later use